CBZ-D-velop/Ansible-Role-Labocbz-Install-Prometheus/README.md

 * Role handle SSL/TLS
 * Role doest not handle password hashing for now
 * Role chandle clustering Prometheus and local scraping

+### 2023-08-05-b: Federation Job

+* Role handler clustering AND external federation
+* Added testing
+* Added a validation task at the end of templating, so service dont restart if YAML is not good

 ## Authors